Religious Observance Requests in Undergraduate Housing

 How it works

-• Students who wish to submit a religious observance request should indicate this on their housing application and then select their request type(s).
+- Students who wish to submit a religious observance request should indicate this on their application and then select their request type.

-• For autumn quarter housing, the student who submitted the religious observance request and their group members must submit their housing applications by 5 p.m. on April 9.
-On their applications, they should sign the Residence Agreement, form a group, select their genders, and indicate that they are submitting a religious observance request.
-If you are in a group with a student making a religious observance request, the group makeup cannot be changed after April 9.
+- Students submitting a religious observance request must submit their housing applications by 5 p.m. on Wednesday, April 8.
+On their application, they should sign the residence agreement, select their gender, and indicate that they are submitting a religious observance request.

-• If any member of the group is also requesting a disability accommodation for housing, the earlier March 14 deadline applies.
+- If you are also requesting a disability accommodation for housing, the earlier March 13 housing application deadline applies.

-• Students assigned through this process do not have the option to reject their housing assignment and participate in the autumn quarter self-select process.
+- Students assigned through this process do not have the option to reject their housing assignment and participate in the self-select process.

-• Religious observance requests submitted after the deadline will be considered on a rolling basis, if and when space becomes available, and although the person submitting the request may be reassigned, other group members would not be reassigned.
-Students submitting late requests should not expect to receive an assignment that matches their request until the summer months, at the earliest.
+- Religious observance requests submitted after the deadline will be considered on a rolling basis, if and when space becomes available.
+Students submitting late requests should not expect to receive an assignment that matches their request until the summer months at the earliest.